Loops

 The main difference between for and while loops in JavaScript is how they are structured and when they evaluate the condition.
 Here are the key differences:

-• Initialization: In a for loop, you can initialize the loop variable directly in the loop definition.
-In a while loop, you need to initialize the loop variable before the loop.
+forloop, you can initialize the loop variable directly in the loop definition.
+In awhileloop, you need to initialize the loop variable before the loop. - Use Cases: Use a

-• Readability: for loops are often more concise and easier to read for iterating over a range of values. while loops are more flexible and can be used for more complex looping scenarios.
+forloops are often more concise and easier to read for iterating over a range of values.whileloops are more flexible and can be used for more complex looping scenarios. - Infinite Loops: It's easier to create an infinite loop with a

 6. What is an infinite loop in JavaScript?